rjkviegas/skills-workshops/week-4/databases_1/README.md

-# Databases 1 (40 minutes)
+# Diagramming database structure (40 minutes)

-An exercise to learn three things:
+## Learning objectives

-1. Infer a domain from code
+1. Infer a domain from some code.
-2. Infer database structure from classes
+2. Infer the structure of a database from a domain.
-3. Diagram database structure
+3. Diagram the structure of a database.

 ## Instructions

-#### Starter (10 minutes)

-Collaboratively define the definitions in [this document](definitions.md).

-#### Main (20 minutes)

-You have two classes that constitute a domain, with a mix of computed and property methods (including relations).
+You have three classes that constitute a domain, with a mix of computed methods, properties and relations.
 You must diagram the underlying database structure of these classes.

-#### Plenary (10 minutes)

-Come together to discuss the diagrams drawn.